Improper use of space heaters can lead to fire hazards, fire marshal says

 While the cold weather and possibility of snow is exciting for some, Martinez says it brings bad memories.

-"I've been doing this for about 18 years," he says.
+"I've been doing this for about 18 years," Martinez said.
 "And every time it gets cold, my number one fear is somebody perishing in a structure fire."

 News Video